Liam Spencer (The Bold and the Beautiful): Storylines

-Liam saves Steffy from drowning and they share a kiss.
-However, Liam does not reciprocate Steffy's feelings fully and he proposes to Hope.
+Liam proposes to Hope.
 Hope asks Liam to wait before they are married to consummate their relationship because of her clothing line.
-During this time Liam and Steffy become friends and Liam develops feelings for her.
-Hope catches them kissing and ends the engagement.
+Hope ends the engagement.
 Liam and Steffy marry, but their marriage is opposed by Katie and Brooke Logan (Katherine Kelly Lang).
 While on vacation in Cabo, Liam finds that Hope is there with Thomas Forrester (Adam Gregory).
 He realizes that Steffy knew they were there and did not tell him.
 Liam goes after Hope, who is riding an ATV with Thomas.
 After catching up to them, Liam kisses Hope.
 They then find Steffy unconscious, having crashed her own ATV.
-Liam initially decides to stand by Steffy when he learns she has a blood clot in her brain, but he reunites with Hope after learning Bill switched Steffy's MRI results.
+Liam initially decides to stand by Steffy when he learns she has a blood clot in her brain, but he reunites with Hope after learning Bill switched MRI results.
 Liam ends his marriage to Steffy, but she refuses to sign the annulment papers.

-While Liam, Hope and Steffy are skiing in Aspen, Hope, who is under the influence of anti-anxiety medication, collides with Steffy.
-She apologises and continues down the mountain even though Steffy is injured.
+While Liam, Hope, and Steffy are skiing in Aspen, Hope, who is under the influence of anti-anxiety medication, collides with Steffy.
+She apologizes and continues down the mountain even though Steffy is injured.
 Liam finds Steffy and goes with her to the hospital.
 Liam confronts Hope about the collision.
 He becomes concerned about Hope, but she tells Liam to go back to Steffy at the hospital.
 Steffy gives Liam the signed annulment papers, but Liam rips them up and they kiss.
 Bill urges Liam to break up with Hope.
 Brooke learns Liam ripped up the papers, but he asks her to keep it to herself.
 Liam and Hope go to Italy to marry, but Hope is late to the ceremony, causing Liam to think that she has walked out on him.
 Liam asks Steffy to marry him again, but Hope tells Liam her father, Deacon Sharpe (Sean Kanan), made her late and they finally marry.
 They later learn that their marriage is not valid in the United States.